xpack-dev-tools/gcc-xpack/README-MAINTAINER.md

 several weeks filter, which means that releases that are shortly overwritten are skipped.
 Also initial x.y.0 releases are skipped.

-Current 12.x still require patches for Apple Silicon; see HomeBrew [gcc.rb](https://github.com/Homebrew/homebrew-core/blob/master/Formula/gcc.rb)
+Current 12.x still requires patches for Apple Silicon; see HomeBrew [gcc.rb](https://github.com/Homebrew/homebrew-core/blob/master/Formula/gcc.rb)

 ## How to make new releases